A Whipple procedure is complex surgery to remove part of the pancreas along with the:

 General anesthesia will be used.
 It will block any pain and keep you asleep during surgery.

 For open Whipple procedures, a large incision will be made in the abdomen.
 The head of the pancreas and the gallbladder, duodenum, and pylorus will be removed.
 Nearby lymph nodes may also be removed.
 The remaining pancreas and digestive organs will be reconnected.
 This will allow the digestive enzymes from the pancreas and stomach contents to flow into the small intestine.
 In some cases, the pylorus is not removed.
-The doctor will close the incision with stitches or staples.
+The incision will be closed with stitches or staples.
 The incisions will be covered with bandages.

 For laparoscopic procedures, a camera and small surgical instruments are inserted through small incisions into the abdomen.
 The organs can be removed and reconnected through the openings.
 After the area is carefully examined, the laparoscope will be removed.
-The doctor will close the incision with stitches or staples.
+The incision will be closed with stitches or staples.
 The incisions will be covered with bandages.

 You may have many small tubes placed after the procedure.
 Some will help drain fluid from the surgery site.
-Another tube may go into your stomach to help prevent nausea and vomiting.
+Another tube may go through your nose into your stomach to help prevent nausea and vomiting.
 A tube may go to your intestines so you can receive nutrition.

 After surgery, you will stay in the intensive care unit for several days.
 This will help the doctors and nurses monitor your progress.